 If you are in Belgrade and looking to try some of these dishes then Skadarlija will be heaven for you.
 This place is literally magical, the vibes, the atmosphere everything is just fantastic.
 You can find a lot of restaurants serving delicious national Serbian food, with Serbian local music playing in the background.
 The hospitality is just great, you can even get to know some locals or interact with people from all over the globe.

 Gibanica or cheese pie is quite a common dish and you can’t avoid it.
 Anywhere you go, you will definitely get these.
 I know pies are the same all over the world but believe me, Gibanica can only be found in Serbia.
 So what’s different?
 First of all, Gibanica is made of pure cheese.
 This cheese is also special as it is prepared locally and not even the whole of Serbia has access to it.
 It is prepared using eggs, flour, and cheese.
-Also, there is no specific time of eating Gibanica, you can have it for breakfast, lunch, dinner, anytime you feel like eating.
+Also, there is no specific time for eating Gibanica, you can have it for breakfast, lunch, dinner, or anytime you feel like eating.

 One of the most loved dishes of Serbian people is Sarma, you can say that it is the national favorite of Serbian people.
 It is said that if a girl can cook Sarma then she is definitely gonna be a good wife.
 LOL.
 The ingredients used to prepare this Sarma are minced meat, pickled cabbage, and rice.
-It is a nonveg dish item.
+It is a non veg dish item.
 Some people like to replace minced meat with fish or cabbage leaves with vine leaves.

 It is like a patty, prepared using rice flour, beef, or pork and it is made quite spicy to give you that adrenaline boost.
 The most famous way to serve this is by adding a milky-type cream and pepper sauce on bread with onions, stuffed with pljeskavice.
 This is a very popular snack across Serbia.
 It is quite cheap and tasty.
 You can find street vendors or every small big restaurant serving this.

 Another very common dish which is quite popular all over the country.
-Even in a neighbouring country like Romania, people love this item.
+Even in a neighboring country like Romania, people love this item.
 They are small size sausages prepared using minced and grilled meat.
 Very delicious in taste, meat is usually of lamb, beef or pork.
 You can even get a mixture of all these.

 In restaurants, you will get a board with Cevapcici, accompanied by fresh bread, onions, red pepper reddish, etc. In south Serbia, people love to eat it with sour cream too.
 You can easily get these at every street corner, takeaway, or small restaurant.